vikingeducation/assignment_search/README.md

 1. What data structure is used to implement DFS?

-	A graph or tree.
+	Stack

 1. What data structure is typically used to implement BFS?

-	A graph or tree.
+	Queue

 1. Which one can be done recursively? (the clue should be the data structure)

-	A DFS and BFS can both be done recursively.
+	A DFS.
 It is possible to treat each first node as the beginning of a new recursive block, performing the same operations on it's children.

 1. Which one would you use to print a list of all the nodes in a tree, starting with depth 1, then depth 2, then depth 3 etc.?